LiquidCat64/LiquidCatipelago/worlds/cvhodis/docs/en_Castlevania - Harmony of Dissonance.md

 - "Furniture Amount Required": Collect and place the amount of furniture specified by this option in the empty room at the very bottom of Castle Treasury A/B.

-## What bosses are considered what difficulty by the Spellbound Bosses option?
+## What bosses are considered what difficulty by the Spellbound Boss Logic option?

-The following bosses are all considered "Medium" and expect 1 spell book with the Normal choice or 2 spell books with the Extreme choice to get past:
+The following bosses are all considered "Medium" and expect 1 spell book with the Normal choice or 2 spell books with the Easy choice to get past:
 - Devil
 - Giant Merman
 - Max Slimer